 If you're going to make a special keto dessert for Valentine's Day, you can't forget to fully set the mood.
 Hearts, red, flowers, chocolate and champagne are all traditional Valentine's Day necessities.
 You can easily incorporate all of those things to set the mood with this keto dessert recipe.

-First, you’ll need some Lily’s chocolate chips.
-Other brands of sugar-free chocolate make work as well but right now I’m really liking Lily’s.
-I’ve been experimenting with foods using a continuous glucose monitor and have tested Lily’s a couple of times now.
-No blood glucose rise with their product!
-I can’t say the same for another popular brand that I tried.
+First, you'll need some sugar free chocolate chips.
+Other brands of sugar-free chocolate make work as well but right now I'm really liking ChocZero, plus you can get 10% off by using HealNourishGrow at checkout.
+I've been experimenting with foods using a continuous glucose monitor I didn't experience a blood glucose rise with their product.
+I can't say the same for other brands.